Ugocode/Product-Hunt/README.md

 Thanks for stopping by.

-Django is made in apps:
+A Django made website is made in apps and the various apps on this site are:

 Account App:

 This is where users of the platform register and sign in to be part of the website. when you register and sign in you have the ability to upload your work and upvote other peoples work.